Just an hour by Shinkansen from Osaka or Kyoto ! Enjoy Peach Picking and Grape Picking picking in the fruit kingdom of Okayama

 This tourist farm offers strawberry picking from winter to spring and Grape Picking from summer to autumn.
 In addition to enjoying soft serve ice cream topped with strawberries and grapes, you can also experience using fruits from the farm itself.
 The farm shop sells processed foods such as puddings, jams, and fresh cream daifuku, as well as freshly picked fruits and vegetables.

-Okayama is about an hour away from Osaka or Kyoto by Shinkansen.
+Access to Okayama is approximately 1 hour by Shinkansen from Osaka or Kyoto .

 Check access to Okayama